 In today’s world, there are countless products that consumers must use on a daily basis.
 Unfortunately, these items are not always safe, and sometimes individuals suffer devastating harm as a result.
-The injury lawyers at Lebowitz & Mzhen, LLC provide aggressive representation to Baltimore residents who have been hurt as the result of using a defective product.
+The injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers provide aggressive representation to Baltimore residents who have been hurt as the result of using a defective product.
 We have over 20 years of experience evaluating cases and are prepared to help you assert your claim.Holding Companies Accountable for Defective Devices

 A products liability case seeks to hold a manufacturer responsible for the injuries that its devices cause.
 The law aims to encourage businesses to take the precautions necessary to ensure that their products are safe and to hold these companies financially responsible when someone is hurt because of flaws in them.